 Don’t worry!
 We’re not about to tell you to make another ask in your thank-you letter.
 In fact, we’re big fans of the opposite: do not make another ask in your thank-you letter.

-That makes your donors feel as though you only see them as an open wallet, and not as a valued contributor to the nonprofit’s mission6.
+Continuously asking for donations might make your donors feel as though you only see them as an open wallet, not as a valued contributor to your nonprofit’s mission.

-- Include a printed invitation to your next stewardship event in your thank-you letter.
+- Share a printed invitation to your next stewardship event in your thank-you letter.

-- Include a flyer for your next fun-run or charity auction7.
+- Include a flyer for your next fun-run or charity auction.

-- Add a postscript letting your donors know about the next volunteer opportunities.
+- Add a postscript that provides information about upcoming volunteer opportunities.